 As we all try to find ways to make our travels and lifestyle more eco-friendly it’s good to know that most countries are taking sustainability seriously and there are many ways to travel more sustainably in Europe.

 Sustainable travel in Europe doesn’t have to be difficult or expensive.
-You just need to take a more mindful approach to your impact and make small changes to the way you travel.
+You just need to plan your Europe itinerary to take a more mindful approach to your impact and make small changes to the way you travel.
 Doing this can even save you money while giving you better insights into the culture.

 You might even find that traveling more sustainably can have a positive impact on both the environment as well as your travel experience